Click on the image above to download a pdf

 This paper has also been reviewed by Professor Telmo Ojeda, of the Instituto Federal Rio Grande do Sul in Brazil who says “All the propositions in the document are sufficiently supported by scientific evidence.”

 It has also been endorsed by Eng.
-Fernando Eovídio da Rosa Figueiredo – Court expert in environmental science for the Court of Justice of the State of São Paulo since 2023.
+Fernando Eovídio da Rosa Figueiredo – expert in environmental science for the Court of Justice of the State of São Paulo, Brazil, since 2023.
 He says “I endorse all the points addressed in the document.”

-The Paper has also been endorsed by the FUNVERDE INSTITUTE, an environmental NGO who say “This document presents a solid analysis based on scientific evidence regarding the issue of microplastics and proposes oxo-biodegradable technology as a viable solution to mitigate the accumulation of plastics in the open environment.
+The Paper has also been endorsed by the FUNVERDE INSTITUTE, an environmental NGO in Brazil who say “This document presents a solid analysis based on scientific evidence regarding the issue of microplastics and proposes d2w biodegradable technology as a viable solution to mitigate the accumulation of plastics in the open environment.
 We recognize that recycling, while essential, is insufficient to address plastic waste that escapes management systems—a problem that threatens terrestrial and aquatic ecosystems, including those we protect through our work in Brazil.
-The oxo-biodegradable approach, by transforming PE and PP into biodegradable materials in natural environments, aligns with our mission to promote sustainability and protect biodiversity, complementing our initiatives for waste reduction and environmental education.”
+The approach, of transforming PE and PP into biodegradable materials in natural environments, aligns with our mission to promote sustainability and protect biodiversity, complementing our initiatives for waste reduction and environmental education.”

 CANADA

 In September 2024 scientists at Lambton Manufacturing Innovation Centre in Ontario, Canada verified this paper.
-They concluded that oxo-degradable plastics (i.e. ordinary plastics) create microplastics, but oxo-biodegradable plastics do not.
+They concluded that oxo-degradable plastics (i.e. ordinary plastics) create microplastics, but d2w biodegradable plastics do not.